home-assistant/hassbian-scripts/docs/hue.md

 # Hue

-Configures the Python executable to allow usage of low numbered port numbers for use with Amazon Echo, Google Home and Mycroft.ai.
+Configures the Python executable to allow usage of low numbered port numbers for use with Amazon Echo or Mycroft.ai.

 ## Installation